xulihang/BasicCAT-website/_posts/2026-04-07-manga-typesetting-tool-comparison-typer-imagetrans.md

 In the world of manga translation, typesetting is where everything comes together.
 After OCR and translation, you still need to place text back into the artwork in a way that feels natural, readable, and faithful to the original design.
 This is where tools like **Typer** and **ImageTrans** come in.

-Both target similar users—scanlators, translators, and comic localizers—but they represent two very different philosophies: one centered on Photoshop, the other on an integrated pipeline.
+Both target similar users—scanlators, translators, letterers, and comic localizers—but they represent two very different philosophies: one centered on Photoshop, the other on an integrated pipeline.

 ## Overview